asvd/viewport/README.md

 </div>
 ```

-The viewport element contains the `currentSection` property which
+The viewport element additionally contains the `currentSection`
-points to the section element currently visible in the viewport
+property which points to the section element currently visible in the
-(more precisely, the section which is the closest to the viewport):
+viewport (more precisely, the section which is the closest to the
+viewport):

 ```js